SHOORPANAKHA THE UNSEEN FACE

 ABOUT THE DIRECTOR

 The play is directed by the legendary Guru Bannanje Sanjeeva Suvarna.
 He has practiced and taught all aspects of the traditional form of Yakshagna and has directed over 25 ballets and more than 300 traditional Yakshagana performances.
-Suvarna continued the legacy of Dr. Shivaram Karanth in innovating within Yakshagana without compromising on its finer artistic elements.
+Suvarna continued the legacy of Dr Shivaram Karanth in innovating within Yakshagana without compromising on its finer artistic elements.
 He has been the Principal of Yakshagana Kendra Udupi for over two decades.
-Sanjeev Suvarna has been a choreographic director who has worked with notable theatre directors like B V Karanth, C R Jambe etc. He has conducted theatre workshop in LA MAMA Theatre in the US, along with famous theatre director Allen Stuart.
+Sanjeev Suvarna has been a choreographic director who has worked with notable theatre directors like B V Karanth, C R Jambe and others.
+He has conducted theatre workshop in LA MAMA Theatre in the US, along with famous theatre director Allen Stuart.
 He is also a resource person in India’s National School of Drama and Co-ordinator of numerous seminars.
 Being an empanelled ICCR artist, he has performed and conducted classes in over 40 countries.

 ABOUT THE ACTOR